karunakarrao/DevOps/Docker/Docker-notes.md

 Docker: Overview
 --------------------
-Docker is a Containerization platform.
+Docker is an opensource Containerization platform.
 It will provide an environment to run your containers with out having to worry about the underlying OS.
 Docker is avaiable for Linux and Windows OS. so you can run your containers on any of the platfarms. just install the Docker and deploy your containers.
 Containerization will encapsulate or package softwares and all its dependencies, so that it can run uniformly and consistently on any infrastructure.

 What is a Container?
 ----------------------